Public setup docs

 3. Open Settings -> Pair IDE.

-4. Generate a pairing code and enter it when your IDE or agent asks for Orbiter authentication.
+4. Generate a pairing code only when your IDE or agent asks for Orbiter authentication.

 03